carletz/DOMIX-Open-Source-Modular-Home-Automation-System/Software/README.md

 The `M/module/.esphome/external_components/` directory contains a cached copy of the **ZMPT101B** voltage sensor ESPHome component (used by the M6 energy meter module).
 This is automatically referenced during compilation and does not require manual installation.

----

-## License

-DOMIX © 2026 by carletz — licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-For educational and experimental use.
-Validate thoroughly before any production deployment.